 If your student used a curriculum or formal online course, use the grading guidelines the course provides.
 If their learning experience was a conglomeration of several resources, then if your student met your high expectations and did well on their assignments, give your student an A or 4.0 in the course.

-After years of teaching in local churches and college campuses, I’m excited, this year, to offer high school students a full-school-year course to teach them how to study the Bible for themselves.
+After years of teaching in local churches and college campuses, I’m excited to offer high school students a full-school-year course to teach them how to study the Bible for themselves.

 It’s called Equipped!
 Tools for Exploring the Bible.

-This year we’re launching the New Testament survey course.
+This is a New Testament survey course for high schoolers (although we’ve had some parents ask, and yes, you can take it too!).
 If you’re considering having your student learn about the Bible as literature, this is the course for you.
-We’ll be taking a deep dive into each book of the New Testament, one by one, allowing students to understand the literary flow and features of each book.
+In the course, we take a deep dive into each book of the New Testament, one by one, allowing students to understand the literary flow and features of each book.